Get ready for some Unix magic... πŸͺ„

 Buffer overflows

-For more information, see Buffer overflow – Wikipedia.
+For more, see Buffer overflow – Wikipedia.

 3